python/mypy/docs/source/error_code_list2.rst

     import sys

     try:
-        # The "[unused-ignore]" is needed to get clean mypy run
+        # The "[unused-ignore]" is needed to get a clean mypy run
         # on both Python 3.8, and 3.9 where this module was added
         import graphlib  # type: ignore[import,unused-ignore]
     except ImportError: